 In the second quarter Green Bay safety Mark Lee intercepted a poorly thrown pass by Bears quarterback Jim McMahon.
 In my Time Traveling scenario I would encourage McMahon to harmlessly throw the ball into the Soldier Field Astroturf.
-If you are unaware of the play I'm referring to, watch the YouTube clip below.

 After throwing that interception, Green Bay thug Charles Martin picked up Jim McMahon and slammed him down.
 In the Land Of The Stupid, that's apparently how a defensive lineman "blocks".
 It was one of the most blatant attempts to injure an opponent in the annals of the NFL.
 Referee Jerry Markbriet ejected Martin partly for fear that one of the Bears would "kill" Martin.

 McMahon tried to play, but he simply couldn't throw the ball.
 He was replaced by Mike Tomczak, and while Tomczak went onto a very respectable 15 year career, he was no Jimmy Mac.

 McMahon wouldn't take another snap in 1986, and the injury prompted the Bears to trade for Doug Flutie.